chipsalliance/verible/verilog/tools/ls/vscode/README.md

 # Verible Language Server Extension

+## Quick Start
+The extension provides support for Verible Language Serve in Visual Studio Code.

+Before enjoying the privilige of modern language server features, you need to take the following instructions.

+1. Install the Verible Language Server.
+This is described in the `Prerequisite on your machine` section below.
+2. Generate the `verible.filelist` at the root directory.
+You can execute the `Verible: Generate File List` command in VSCode to achive it.
+> New to VSCode and have no idea how to execute a VSCode command?
+Try hitting `Ctrl+Shift+P` (for Windows) or `Command+Shift+P` (for MacOS) and type `Verible: Generate File List`, then press `Enter`.

 ## Features
 The language server provides a couple of features from the [Verible SystemVerilog productivity suite](https://github.com/chipsalliance/verible) right in the editor.